coscene-io/create-coscene-extension/README.md

 This will produce a _.foxe_ file such as `helloworld-0.0.0.foxe`.
-This is essentially a ZIP archive containing your extension manifest and compiled code that can be opened by the Foxglove application, which will unpack it and install it to the `~/.coStudio/extensions` folder.
-Stay tuned for future instructions on how to publish Foxglove extensions to a registry so other users can easily search for and install your extension.
+This is essentially a ZIP archive containing your extension manifest and compiled code that can be opened by the coScene application, which will unpack it and install it to the `~/.coStudio/extensions` folder.
+Stay tuned for future instructions on how to publish coScene extensions to a registry so other users can easily search for and install your extension.

 ## Examples

 You can find examples of different kinds of extensions in the `./examples` directory.

-## Stay in touch

-Join our [Discord](https://foxglove.dev/chat) to ask questions, share feedback, and stay up to date on what our team is working on.

 ## Developer information